Are insomnia and sleep apnea related?

 Sleep disorders, such as insomnia and sleep apnea, can disrupt our lives in many ways.
 They can affect our mood, energy levels, and overall health.

-Among these disorders, insomnia and sleep apnea are quite common.
+Among these disorders, insomnia and sleep apnea are standard.
 But are they related?

 restless nights